ra1101/deploySamIsLostSprint3/SPRINT2.md

   * We adjusted the plan and the forecast accordingly to holidays
   * Able to add more tests and keep the passing
 * What can be improved?
-  * Pull request is being pulled in time due to timezone differences
+  * Pull request is not being pulled in time due to timezone differences
   * Code changes are not clear for which user stories or tasks
 * Action identified:
   * Integrate Jira with Git so we can associate code changes to user stories